 2 Section 301 of HAVA requires voting systems to permit the voter to verify the votes selected before the ballot is cast and to change the ballot before the ballot is cast and counted; notify the voter if more than a single candidate is selected and the impact of selecting more than one candidate, and allow the voter to correct the ballot; provide a voter education system for jurisdictions that use paper ballot, punch card, or central count voting systems; produce an auditable record, be accessible for individuals with disabilities; provide alternative language accessibility; and meet minimum error rates for counting ballots.

-- Implement identification requirements for firsttime voters who register to vote by mail. - Improve the administration of elections for Federal office.
+Implement identification requirements for firsttime voters who register to vote by mail.